-6 For the actives, the actuarial accrued liability is the value of the accumulated normal costs allocated to the years before the valuation date.
-For the pensionsers, beneficiaries and deferred vested members, the actuarial accrued liability is the single sum present value of the lifetime benefit expected to be paid to those members.
+7 For the actives, the actuarial accrued liability is the value of the accumulated normal costs allocated to the years before the valuation date.
+For the pensioners, beneficiaries and inactive vested members, the actuarial accrued liability is the single-sum present value of the lifetime benefit expected to be paid to those members.